agormp/sumt/README.md

 * Report 75% credible set of topologies (i.e., all the most frequently seen topologies to a cumulated probability of 75%)
 * Report mean, variance, and standard error of the mean of branch lengths for all bipartitions seen in more than 10% of input trees
 * Overwrite any existing output files with no warning
-* Print more verbose output to screen, including running count of
+* Print more verbose output to screen, including running count of distinct bipartitions and topologies seen in input trees

 ```
 sumt -b 0.5 -t 0.75 -f 0.1 -n -v mhc.nexus.t